Marcos Crespo

 Marcos A. Crespo (born July 29, 1980) is a former Democratic member of the New York State Assembly representing the 85th Assembly District, which includes the Soundview, Clason Point, Longwood, and Hunts Point sections of the South Bronx.

 Born in Guayama, Puerto Rico, Crespo and his family moved to New York City when he was a young child.
 Crespo also spent some time in Lima, Peru, in his young years, thus shaping Crespo's views about the conditions of other countries.

 He enrolled in John Jay College of Criminal Justice in 1996, pursuing a degree in government studies.
 In 2003, he participated in the State Assembly's internship program, where he was assigned to work with Assemblyman Rubén Díaz Jr. Crespo earned his B.A. degree in 2004, after which he got a position as assistant to New York State Senator Rubén Díaz Sr.

 Crespo was first elected to the State Assembly in a June 2009 special election to replace Rubén Díaz Jr., who became Bronx Borough President in 2009.

 Early life and education

 Crespo was born in Guayama, Puerto Rico, on July 29, 1980, one of four children of Ivette Fontanez and Alberto Crespo.
 At a young age, Crespo moved with his family to New York City, where he attended New York City public schools.
 Crespo also spent three years living in Lima, Perú, where he completed fourth and fifth grades while attending Santa Tersesita.
 He returned to Puerto Rico with his younger sister and his mother and completed high school at Carmen Bozello de Huyke High School, but soon thereafter, returned to New York to live with his father.

-Marcos is a graduate of John Jay College of Criminal Justice of Criminal Justice, is married and has two young daughters.
+Marcos is a graduate of John Jay College of Criminal Justice earning a bachelor of arts in politics and government, is married and has two young daughters.